JuliaLinearAlgebra/BlockBandedMatrices.jl/docs/src/index.md

 upper-triangularize a block column all at once.

-A `BandedBlockBandedMatrix` stores the entries as a `PseudoBlockMatrix`, with the number of row blocks equal to `A.l + A.u + 1`, and the row block sizes are all `A.μ + A.λ + 1`.
+A `BandedBlockBandedMatrix` stores the entries as a `BlockedMatrix`, with the number of row blocks equal to `A.l + A.u + 1`, and the row block sizes are all `A.μ + A.λ + 1`.
 The column block sizes of the storage is the same as the the column block sizes of the `BandedBlockBandedMatrix`.
 This